laberge/nice-blinds-controller/README.md

 **Device not found errors:**
 - Run `blinds list` to see exact device names from controller
 - Device names are case-insensitive but must match exactly
-- Check for extra spaces or typos in `blinds_groups.yaml`

 **Password not configured:**
 - Set environment variable: `export BLINDS_PASS="your_password"`